fferflo/einx/docs/source/gettingstarted/tensormanipulation.rst

 >>> einx.vmap          ("a b, a -> a b", x, y, op=np.add).shape
 (4, 16)

-While :func:`einx.vmap` provides more general vectorization capabilities, :func:`einx.vmap_with_axis` is often faster since it relies on specialized implementations.
+:func:`einx.vmap` provides more general vectorization capabilities than :func:`einx.vmap_with_axis`, but might in some cases be slower if the latter relies on a specialized implementation.

 General dot-product
 -------------------